 If you happen to earn the red heart, you should feel proud of yourself and your fellow Snapper.
 Remaining a number one best friend inside Snapchat is no easy feat, and accomplishing that goal should be considered a job well done.
 That said, if you’re looking for the final tier of best friendship, you aren’t quite there yet.

 Pink Hearts – “Super BFF”

 This is it—the final threshold.
 If you’ve come this far, you’ve come a long way.
-Not only did you manage to become the number one best friend of another user, which on its own is no small feat, but you managed to stay strong with them for not just the two weeks required to earn a red heart, but the two months required to earn the two pink hearts along your name.
+Not only did you manage to become the number one best friend of another user, which on its own is no small feat, but you managed to stay secure with them for not just the two weeks required to earn a red heart, but the two months needed to obtain the two pink hearts along your name.
 It’s been a long two months of you and your best friend sending selfies, videos, filters, effects, and more, but you did it.
 And for your trouble, you’ve earned the pink hearts of best friendship.

 Can I Have Multiple Best Friends?